LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.
+### version TBD
+*Released*: TBD
+* Add option to SearchBox to show a dropdown for searching by Ids
+* Add FindByIdsDropdown and FindByIdsModal components

 ### version 2.52.0
 *Released*: 1 July 2021